You've seen Rogue One, so now it's time to get excited about The Last Jedi, episode 8 in the Skywalker saga

 The Last Jedi, the next film in the Skywalker saga, is now just nine months away.
 By now you’ve probably seen Rogue One: A Star Wars Story, so it’s time to look ahead and find out what lies in store for Star Wars: Episode 8 – particularly after the death of Carrie Fisher (General Leia) on December 27, 2016.
 Here’s everything we know so far about the next instalment of the films – we’ll update this page with new information as and when we get it.

 What’s the latest?

-- Disney’s CEO Bob Iger has seen an early cut, calling it “a great next chapter in the iconic Skywalker family saga.”
-Some fans think those words are a hint that Rey, like Kylo Ren, is a Skywalker.
+- Disney’s CEO Bob Iger calls episode 8 “a great next chapter in the iconic Skywalker family saga.”
+Fans think this is a hint that Rey, like Kylo Ren, is a Skywalker.

 - The packaging for a new Star Wars product – to be released on September 1, 2017 – has been shared by Star Wars.
 The important details from the packaging are below: each member of the trio has a new look, but Rey’s is the most different.
 If you look closely, you’ll see she has a cut above her left eyebrow – but the key thing is that she still has Anakin Skywalker’s blue lightsaber, suggesting that Luke has his own, doesn’t need one, or didn’t want it back.
 This is probably why he didn’t accept it from her at the end of The Force Awakens.